-Self-care refers to the rituals and intentional activities one does to benefit your psychological, physical, and spiritual well-being.
+Self-care refers to the rituals and intentional practices a person does to benefit their psychological, physical, and spiritual well-being.

-It is easy to become consumed by the chaos of the world and neglect your own needs.
+It is easy to become consumed by the chaos of your life and work, and neglect your own needs.
 But doing so compromises your ability to function properly.
 It is not selfish to take care of yourself, even when things get busy.
 In fact, it might be more important to do so at that time.

-Self-care maintenance prevents us from succumbing to things like burnout, secondary traumatic stress, and compassion fatigue in addition to various illnesses.
+Self-care practice prevents us from experiencing burnout, compassion fatigue and illness because of our work.
 While anyone can experience these issues, those working in helping professions are more likely to develop these symptoms of care.
 This occurrence is known as the cost of caring.

 The goal of self-care is to improve your overall mindfulness and stress resiliency.
-Regular practice is needed in order to maintain and promote mental wellness.
+Regular practice is needed in order to maintain and promote wellness of the mind, body and spirit.
 You'll find a template and instructions on the following pages to assist in creating your personalized self-care plan.